YashWasnik7/2022Spring_Finals/README.md

 Our project notebooks are divided into three - one for original analysis improvement, and the rest for hypotheses 1 and 2.
 Instructions on running the code:
 1. Download the entire folder and place it in a single directory.
+2. Download the usa_data.csv from the link provided in readme.txt in Data folder and save the downloaded file in the Data folder itself.
-2. Run the 'vaccine_hesitancy_us.ipynb' first.
+3. Run the 'vaccine_hesitancy_us.ipynb' first.
-3. Run the 'hypothesis_1.ipynb' notebook
+4. Run the 'hypothesis_1.ipynb' notebook
-4. Run the 'hypothesis_2.ipynb' notebook
+5. Run the 'hypothesis_2.ipynb' notebook